 Our mission: create products and services that allow businesses to attract, reach and retain their target customers

-Our vision: secure our position as Canada’s largest printer and as a leader in our specialty media segments while evolving the organization to be a North American leader in flexible packaging.
+Our vision: become a top leader in flexible packaging in North America while maintaining our position as Canada’s largest printer and as a leader in our specialty media segments.

 3) Develop our specialty media activities.

 Key Investment Considerations